Contados y Seguros de Cambio

 As it is an MiFID product classified as complex, it is not suitable for all customers.
 Likewise, the forex insurance is subject to the EMIR regulations.

-If you would like to know more about this product, see this Presentation of foreign currency contracting in the Oficina Internet Empresas (PDF, 1.33 MB)
+If you would like to know more about this product, see this Currency Contracting presentation in Bankia Online Business (PDF, 1.33 MB)